ADHD EVALUATION IN TRURO & STELLARTON, NOVA SCOTIA

 Your child or teen can succeed—even if it’s hard for them to focus, follow instructions, or stay on task.

 Our comprehensive ADHD evaluation helps determine whether those struggles are due to ADHD or something else — like anxiety or a learning disorder.
-You’ll receive a clear diagnosis (if applicable), a school-ready report, and expert recommendations within 2–4 weeks.
+We serve families from Pictou County and Colchester County, including New Glasgow, Truro, and surrounding areasm, from our clinics in Stellarton and Truro, NS.

 Common signs of ADHD include: